felipeabajo/Encuentraprof.es/README.md

 - Hide Personal Information (MVP only because UX not very good)
 - Separate classes... huge impact.
 - Remove Required from ApplicationUser and try to apply only in PersonalInformation by creating a subclass of ApplicationUser?
+33. Put more things in settings page: New box for password, download user data.